 We are the professional association for the United States military Civil Affairs community.
 Our members are in the U.S. military and are civilians in government and industry.
 We have both active and retired Army, Marine Corps, and Navy members.
-We also have and encourage members from other countries.

-Colonel, U.S. Army Civil Affairs (ret.)
+Army Civil Affairs Regiment.

 Sgt.
 1st Class George Van Sant, a Life Member, former director, and Enlisted Vice President of the Civil Affairs Association, died recently.
 George was a Distinguished Member of the US Army Reserve Civil Affairs Corps.
 He was a recipient of the Civil Affairs Association Ralph R. Temple Award.